 '''

-bootJar {
+tasks.named("bootJar") {

 layered {

 includeLayerTools = false

 }

 }

 '''

 '''

-tasks.getByName<BootJar>("bootJar") {
+tasks.named<BootJar>("bootJar") {

 layered {

 isIncludeLayerTools = false

 }

 }

 '''

 Custom Layers Configuration

 Depending on your application, you may want to tune how layers are created and add new ones.

 This can be done using configuration that describes how the jar or war can be separated into layers, and the order of those layers.
 The following example shows how the default ordering described above can be defined explicitly: